udacity/CarND-MPC-Project/README.md

 ### Timestep length and Elapsed Duration
+The number of steps finally choosen is 10, the timestep 0.1 s, so the total time is 1s.
+Smaller number of steps makes the controller unstable.
+If have tried e.g. 5 and 8.
+Especially with 5 steps, it is possible the solution clearly results in a rather strange solution especially at the end, but because not more steps are added, the effect is not resulting in a large enough cost.
+Maybe with better cost function tuning, less steps might be possible.
+Many more steps than 10 is not useful, because then the prediction might run off the provided trajectory.
+Although the fitted function will always give a value, but it is not garanteed (actually, in practise it is not) that extrapolating gives any realistic value.

+dt has been tried also with smaller values, but that does not improve the quality, and required more steps, so longer calculation time.
+I have tried 0.05, but due to the added calculation time, this actually makes the controller more unstable.
+I have also tried larger time steps (0.2s), but that has 2 problems: still at least 10 points are required to keep a realistic prediction and thus the time window becomes 2s, which might lead to running off the trajectory.
+Secondly, with the artificial delay, the way to componsate is to take a value later in the model prediction.
+If the delay and timestep are equal, that is easy to do.
+If these are not synchronized, this would require fitting the model results and finding control values in between the time steps of the solver.

+So therefore, I choose the final options N=10, dt=0.1s, see [MPC.h](src/MPC.h#L10-L15).

 ### Polynomial Fitting and MPC Preprocessing
+The preprocessing and fitting has already been described in the model implememtation section.

 ### Model Predictive Control with Latency
+The actual latency is set in MPC.h, so this can be used in [main.c](src/main.c#L133) and MPC.h.
+In the model, the delay is taken into account by using the actuator values from earlier timesteps, see [lines 121-128](src/MPC.cpp#L121-L128).

 ## Simulation
 ### Vehicle drives a lap successfully